wluers/wluers.github.io/_posts/2018-08-30-narrative-potentials-of-the-loop.md

 ![Olia Lialina](/loops/olia.gif)
+_My Boyfriend Came Back from the War, by Olia Lialina_

 The single short gif animation in Olia Lialina&#39;s _My Boyfriend Came Back from the War (1996),_ is an infinite loop of fluctuating light in the trees outside a window.
 It is a curious choice for an artist who was one of the earliest net artists to explore the expressive potentials of the loop.
 This subtle window loop, however, is a key element to establish the setting and context for a fragmented conversation between an estranged couple.
 The loop&#39;s pulsing light provides  a contrast to the static forms in the dark interior.
 The repetition remains constant throughout the navigation of the work and is in fact the only moving element other than the users own interaction through clicking panels of text and image.
 With the context of the unfolding conversation, the pulsing of light is an analogue for the outside world, of the natural world just outside the domestic interior, but also, perhaps, of the explosions of war farther away.
 The pulse also suggests a beating heart or the steady tick of a clock that fills the silences.